Johnny Micheal Spann Ally Program

 These are also the qualities that the Global War on Terrorism Memorial Foundation sees in our allies.
 They have shown true dedication to our mission in both word and deed.
 They uphold their commitment through their actions.
 If you share these values and would like to join us as an ally, we invite you to apply.

-The Global War on Terrorism Memorial Foundation has renamed our ally program in honor of Mike Spann, a CIA officer and former Marine who became the first U.S. combat fatality in the Global War on Terrorism on November 25, 2001.
+The Global War on Terrorism Memorial Foundation has renamed our ally program in honor of Mike Spann, a CIA officer and Marine who became the first U.S. combat fatality in the Global War on Terrorism on November 25, 2001.

 His personal qualities embodied what the Foundation expects from present and future allied organizations: